 First, it defines pluralism as:

 a condition or system in which two or more states, groups, principles, sources of authority, etc., coexist.

 a form of society in which the members of minority groups maintain their independent cultural traditions.

 That fits us, we're all about maintaining cultural traditions.
 In the end we're more of a mosaic than a melting pot, more pluralists than perennialist.
 Google continues:

 a political theory or system of power-sharing among a number of political parties.

 a theory or system of devolution and autonomy for individual bodies in preference to monolithic state control.

 We support political diversity and avoid identity politics.
 We are libertarians when a system of equality can be supported by such.

-And now, pluralism as a philosophical idea:
+And finally, pluralism as a philosophical idea:

 a theory or system that recognizes more than one ultimate principle.